 My masseuse pulled my toe and it popped.
-I winced, particularly adverse to cracking joints.
+I winced, particularly averse to cracking joints.
 “OK?” he queried, noticing my reaction.
 Responding in a truly British fashion, I lied and told him I was fine.
 He continued pulling the rest of my toes.
 Twisting the middle of my foot, there was another almighty crack and I jumped in a combination of surprise and pain.
 The masseuse just chuckled quietly to himself.
 Over the next hour my body was poked, prodded and contorted into all manner of bizarre positions.
 This culminated in me being twisted backwards across my masseuse's legs as my spine audibly crunched.
 Wat Pho's famous massage school seemed like a good option for our first experience of Thai massage.
 It was certainly an unusual experience, if not quite what we expected.

 We were led to one of the massage pavilions, a cool, quiet hall that gave some respite from the baking heat outside.
 Dozens of people lay in orderly rows on top of raised platforms, each at a different stage of the massage process.
 They were attended by an army of masseuses, who silently kneaded and manipulated the limbs of their victims.
 The dimly lit hall was full of people but as we passed between the platforms, we became aware of how eerily quiet it was.